The faces and stories of people who live and work at Presbyterian Homes & Services (PHS).

 Purpose to nourish

-Today as an Optage Meals provider relations representative, Avery expands outreach to the broader community, sharing love with thousands in need through shared meals.
+Today as an Optage Meals provider relations representative, Avery expands outreach to the broader community, spreading love to thousands in need through shared meals.
 Optage, our home and community services division, offers support to live well with meals, home care and hospice.
 Learn more at Optage.org

 I started at Optage Meals in 2019 and fell in love with the work.
 We help feed people who may otherwise not be fed, serving about 3,000 meals daily